-Sex Crimes Lawyer in Orlando
+Sex Crimes Attorneys in Orlando, Florida

 Statistics show that sex crimes are on the rise in Florida, and generally speaking, more than 12,000 people every year are charged with some sort of sex crime.
 Sex crimes can arise in several situations, and if you’ve been arrested and/or charged with such a crime in Florida, you need to begin the process of building your defense as soon as possible.
-Contact the lawyers and attorneys at Scott and Medling, P.A., today for a full consultation.
+Contact the lawyers and attorneys at Scott & Medling, PA, today for a full consultation.

-Oral, anal or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object.
+Oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object.

-Child molestation can involve several acts, including sexual battery, false imprisonment and others.
+Child molestation can involve several acts, including sexual battery, false imprisonment, and others.